-A tailored skill-sharing programme is then devised and delivered.
+A tailored skill-sharing programme is then devised and delivered in-situ.
 This includes the supply of musical instruments to Local Partners they can use in the music sessions they continue after the initial project is complete.

 Over the duration of the project, responsibility for the sessions is gradually handed over to local staff.
 By the end of the project, our Local Partners have the skills, confidence and musical instruments to run their own music therapy programmes independently.

 If you'd like to see what our Field Projects can achieve, click here to see what our Local Partners here in the UK have done.